AMReX-Astro/Castro/sphinx_docs/source/CastroUserGuide.rst

 #. *How can I force the running code to output, even it the plot or
    checkpoint interval parameters don’t require it?*

-   Create a file called , e.g., as:
+   Create a file called dump_and_continue, e.g., as:

    ::

        touch dump_and_continue

    This will force the code to output a checkpoint file that can be used to restart.
-Other options are to output a plotfile, to output a checkpoint file and halt the code, and to simply stop the code.
+Other options are plot_and_continue to output a plotfile, dump_and_stop to output a checkpoint file and halt the code, and stop_run to simply stop the code.
-   Note that the parameter controls how often the existence of these files is checked; by default it is 10, so the check will be done at the end of every timestep that is a multiple of 10.
+   Note that the parameter amr.message_int controls how often the existence of these files is checked; by default it is 10, so the check will be done at the end of every timestep that is a multiple of 10.
    Set that to 1 in your inputs file if you’d like it to check every timestep.